 Breaking Down Barriers

 In the event that you are leaving your current position on less than perfect terms, you can still get good references.
-In addition to direct supervisors, co-workers and colleagues can also speak to your experience.
-References don’t always have to come from the company human resources department or your supervisor.
+In addition to direct supervisors, and managers, co-workers and colleagues can also speak to your experience.
+References don’t always have to come from the company Human Resources department or your supervisor.
 A good recommendation can come from anyone with whom you have a solid professional relationship who can speak strongly, knowledgeably, and positively about you and your work.

 References Bolster You